Google Meet vs Zoom In 2023: Which One Should You Use?

 Who Should Use Google Meet?

-Google Meet is the best choice for users who already use other Google products such as Gmail, Google Docs, Google Sheets, Google Drive, and more.
+Google Meet is the best choice for users using other Google products such as Gmail, Google Docs, Google Sheets, Google Drive, and more.
 Meet integrates perfectly with other Google products, making it easier to streamline your work processes in day-to-day use.

 Google Meet is also the clear choice for those who don’t want to spend any money, mainly because Meet allows free meetings lasting an hour, while Zoom limits them to forty minutes.